WaywardWysp/Brazen---The-Finale/README.md

 ## Tech Requirements
 There are three distinct areas for the Player, one of which the Minotaur should never be able to enter at the beginning of the game.
 The Starting Area contains the Gate, which is where the Player will need to return to once aquiring the Key.
 The Labryinthe is the maze that both the Player and the Minotaur will wander, and then the Key Room is where the Key can be found.
 Brazen contains a Main Menu with all required elements: "Start", "About", "Options", and "Exit Game".
 It also contains a Pause menu with the same access to Options, How to Play, and Quitting.
 Brazen also contains distinct Win and Lose screens.
-UI and Animation Controllers were implemented by Luis.
+UI was implemented by Shawn & Ashe.
+Animation controllers were implemented by Dae.
 Level layout, prop layout, Minotaur management, Sounds, Particles, and other elements were implemented by Shawn.
 ## Other Game Elements
 - The team worked together creating a prototype maze and the final maze, as well as placing elements such as items, props, story elements, etc.
 - The team worked together on managing level design, tracking changes, managing the github, and finding+implementing sounds, effects, inputs, packages, etc.